rsm-gh/build-deb/DEBIAN_BASICS.md

 ### Bonus
 Doing all the previous steps, and filling the control file it is some times annoying and time consuming.
-This is why I created [build-deb](https://github.com/rsm-gh/build-deb). build-deb will allow you to easily build and customize your packages with out doing any effort.
+This is why I created [build-deb](https://github.com/rsm-gh/build-deb), it will allow you to easily create and customize your packages without doing any effort.

 ___________